dbitouze/gzt/doc/latex/gzt/README.md

 Typesetting the documentation also requires a number of packages in addition to those needed to use the `gzt` classes.
-To compile the documentation without error, you will need, among others, my personal package `denisbdoc` for documenting the classes I've written.
+To compile the documentation without error, you will need, among others, my personal (dirty) package `denisbdoc` for documenting the classes I've written.